Tren Maya: Opposition

-On 3 March 2021 an injunction was filed by 80 people from Campeche who fear eviction from their homes.
+On March 3, 2021, an injunction was filed by 80 people from Campeche who fear eviction from their homes.
 The First District Court in Campeche granted them the provisional suspension.
 Yucatán's fourth district court also ordered a stop to construction.
-The brought the total number of injunctions filed in the Yucatan Peninsula to 16 in March 2021, increasing to at least 25 by January 2022.
+The brought the total number of injunctions filed in the Yucatán Peninsula to 16 in March 2021, increasing to at least 25 by January 2022.
 Most of the injunctions have been filed by indigenous collectives who consider the project to be an environmental disaster.
+Court rulings are not binding on Tren Maya because it has been declared a national security project.
 The injunctions have had little effect, and construction continues.
 López Obrador has criticized the saliency in opposition to the train as a partisan attempt to halt his administration's infrastructure projects.

 A group of celebrities, including comedian Eugenio Derbez, singers Rubén Albarrán and Natalia Lafourcade, and actress Kate del Castillo, as part of the Sélvame del Tren ("Save me from the Train", a play on words between Sálvame meaning Save Me, and Selva meaning jungle) campaign, has expressed opposition to the train.

 In July 2022 residents of Chemax barricaded surrounding roads, bringing construction to a halt.
 They say the government has violated its agreement by clearing the jungle and failing to provide promised infrastructure.

+However, according to Etienne von Bertrab, a specialist in political ecology at University College London (UCL) and co-founder of an interdisciplinary study group on the implications of the Maya Train, opposition to the project "is above all a media campaign, driven by a few collectives, but it is by no means a social movement.
+They have no popular support."
+The vast majority of the population of the states concerned seem to support the Mayan Train.

 Environmental concerns

-As of January 2021 workers and archeologists had uncovered more than 8,000 ancient artifacts and structures during construction.
+As of January 2021, workers and archeologists had uncovered more than 8,000 ancient artifacts and structures during construction.

 The National Alliance for Conservation of the Jaguar has identified twelve wildlife corridors that could be constructed to mitigate the situation for the jaguars that live in the area.

 The Centro Mexicano de Derecho Ambiental environmental group has accused Fonatur of deforestation along the route, not accounted for in the environmental impact assessment and without acquiring the necessary permits.
 In November 2021 the Interior Department exempted Tren Maya and other infrastructure projects from environmental review.